mazetoken/microfiapp/README.md

 ---

-To try the app with your CashToken, you need to download the repository, change the wallet and token details in the "example_env.txt" and rename it to ".env".
+To try the app with your CashTokens, you need to download the repository, change the wallet and token details in the "example_env.txt" and rename it to ".env".

 Open a command line and run: